reuixiy/hugo-theme-meme/README.md

 MemE is highly customizable in typography.
 You can customize font family, font size, line height, and even content width by yourself.

-MemE has Drop Cap & Small Cap features.
-You can set drop cap or enable drop cap after every horizontal rule tag (`<hr />`) — behaved like [The New Yorker](https://www.newyorker.com/) — for your posts.
-You can also set Small Cap for your posts’ headings.
+MemE has Drop Cap & Small Caps features.
+You can set drop cap or enable drop cap after every horizontal rule tag (`<hr />`) — behaved like *[The New Yorker](https://www.newyorker.com/)* — for your posts.
+You can also set Small Caps for your posts’ headings.

 Moreover, MemE has two different paragraph style: margin and indent.
 You would get a paragraph style like a book if you set paragraph style to `indent`.
 Also, MemE has a special layout for poetry.